Wild parsnip (Pastinaca sativa)

 Herbaceous, monocarpic perennial.
-Grows as a rosette with upright leaves, persisting for at least 1 year.
-Flowering stems are stout, hollow, grooved, and up to 5’ tall.
+Grows as a rosette with upright leaves, persisting for at least one year.
+Flowering stems are stout, hollow, grooved and up to 5’ tall.

 Other names for this plant include: